viethuynh98/OLIST_business_analysis/README.md

 2. Customer and Seller Geolocation
 Some customer and seller records were missing geolocation data or were not present in the dataset due to potential typos in names or ZIP codes.
 To resolve this:

-Filled missing geolocation data for customers and sellers by cross-referencing available data.
+- Filled missing geolocation data for customers and sellers by cross-referencing available data.
-Handled incorrect or inconsistent data, ensuring all active customers and sellers had valid geolocation entries.
+- Handled incorrect or inconsistent data, ensuring all active customers and sellers had valid geolocation entries.
 3. Review Translation
-The reviews in the OLIST dataset were written in various languages.
-Since the primary language in Brazil is Portuguese, I used Google Translate to automatically translate reviews from Spanish and other languages into Portuguese.
+- The reviews in the OLIST dataset were written in various languages.
+Since the primary language in Brazil is Portuguese, I used Google Translate to automatically translate reviews to English.
 After translation:

 Used Python scripts to clean special characters and ensure the reviews were properly formatted for analysis.